auraphp/Aura.Di/README.md

 $di->set('wiki_model', $di->lazyNew('Example\Package\WikiModel'));
 ```

-We do need to set the value of the `'db'` param at instantiation time.
-Instead,
+We do not need to set the value of the `'db'` param for the `BlogModel` and
-the params for the `AbstractModel` class are automatically inherited by the
+`WikiModel` directly.
+Instead, the params for the `AbstractModel` class are
-child `BlogModel` and `WikiModel` classes, so the `'db'` constructor param for
+automatically inherited by the child `BlogModel` and `WikiModel` classes, so
-all `Model` classes automatically gets the `'database'` service.
-(We can
+the `'db'` constructor param for all `Model` classes automatically gets the
-override that at instantiation time if we like.)
+`'database'` service.
+(We can override that at instantiation time if we like.)

 Note the use of the `lazyGet()` method.
 This is a special method intended for
 use with params and setters.
 If we used `$di->get()`, the container would